-There is for some reason MUCH confusion between Caving and Cave Diving!
+There is for some reason much confusion between Caving and Cave Diving!
 By now you should know the difference.
-But given the amount of cross over, its important to know a little about it.
+But given the amount of cross over, it’s important to know a little about it.

-I’ve never been sure why but 50% of people think its the same thing.
+I’ve never been sure why but 50% of people think it’s the same thing.
 A lot of cave divers get bored with the same dive sites and begin to wonder what dry caves are like, and likewise many dry cavers get drawn into cave diving often because it allows access to more dry cave.
 Many VSA members are also cave divers or have trained with VSA to expand their knowledge.
 A big reason for this is that a significant number of good cave dives (especially on the Nullarbor) need dry caving skills to get to the dive site, so VSA attracts divers who need to learn dry caving techniques.

 Are there any cave dives in Victoria?

 Victoria has some cave diving locations, but they are all sump diving which is very different from your garden variety cave diving.
-Sump diving is ZERO visibility, cramped (often requiring gear to come off and be pushed through ahead), but also mercifully short as most sumps in Victorian caves aren’t longer than 10 or so metres.
+Sump diving is generally zero visibility, cramped (often requiring gear to come off and be pushed through ahead), but also mercifully short as most sumps in Victorian caves aren’t longer than 10 or so metres.
 There are 4 or 5 sump dives in Buchan, and a sump dive in DD4 in Western Victoria.

-Cave Diving has a reputation as a VERY dangerous sport.
+Cave diving has a reputation as a very dangerous sport.
 This is based on the fact that unfortunately there are fairly regular (although not necessarily frequent) deaths around the world.
 This was why the CDAA (Cave Divers Association of Australia) was formed.

 The Cave Divers Association of Australia